oracle/oracle-database-operator/docs/oraclerestart/provisioning/prerequisites_oracle_restart_db.md

   ### Worker Node Preparation Checklist
-  Preparing the worker node is a critical foundation for a secure and successful Oracle Restart Database deployment in a Kubernetes environmen.
-These steps need to be executed by Kuberernetes administrator as root user on worker nodes and follow these steps:
+  Preparing the worker node is a critical foundation for a secure and successful Oracle Restart Database deployment in a Kubernetes environment.
+These steps must be run by the Kubernetes administrator as the root user on worker nodes.
+Complete each of these steps:

   #### System Requirements
    * Verify OS and Kernel Versions: Ensure your node’s operating system and kernel version are supported by Oracle Database and Kubernetes.